antfu/antfu.me/pages/index.md

 Dreaming up ideas and making them come true is where my passion lies.
 You can find my [full projects list here](/projects).
 I have also started a 100-day challenge about design, compform, interactivity, and experimenting with new things on [100.antfu.me](https://100.antfu.me/).

 Outside of programming, I enjoy doing photography and traveling.
 Some of my photos can be found on [Instagram](https://www.instagram.com/antfu7).
-If you happen to be in the same city I live (currently in Shanghai), maybe we can hang out and take some photos or code together.
+If you happen to be in the same city I live (currently in Xiamen), maybe we can hang out and take some photos or code together.

 ***